mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 resampling analysis.

-Note: ZINB analysis requires R (statistical analysis software) to be installed on your system.
+Note: ZINB analysis requires R (statistical analysis software) to be installed on your system, along with the 'pscl' R package.
 See :ref:`Installation Instructions <install-zinb>`.

 |